lvnvpreet/hugo-site/StarDentic/content/contact/_index.md

 When you contact us, our staff will help you:
 - Schedule appointments at convenient times
-- Verify your insurance coverage
+- Verify your dental insurance coverage
-- Answer questions about our services
+- Answer questions about our dental services
 - Provide directions to our office
-- Connect you with the right healthcare provider
+- Connect you with the right dental provider

 ## Emergency Contact

+For dental emergencies, please call our emergency line: **+1-234-567-8911**

 For life-threatening emergencies, please call **911** immediately.

-For urgent medical needs outside office hours, call our emergency line: **+1-234-567-8911**